-Amy Adams responds bad 'Hillbilly Elegy reviews': "It transcends politics"
+Amy Adams responds to bad 'Hillbilly Elegy' reviews: "It transcends politics"

 Amy Adams has shared her thoughts on the negative reviews for new film Hillbilly Elegy.

-The actress, who plays Bev Vance in Ron Howard’s Netflix film, has responded to the mixed reception it has received since its release.
+The actress, who plays Bev Vance in Ron Howard’s Netflix film – based on J.D.
+Vance’s best-selling memoir – has responded to the mixed reception it has received since its release.

+The film currently holds a 25% rating on reviews aggregator site Rotten Tomatoes, with the Independent calling it “a sickeningly irresponsible parade of death and despair”, while NME‘s Rich Phippen claimed “Ron Howard’s ode to the forgotten working class fails to acknowledge the legitimate problems they face.”
+Other criticisms of the film focus on its political themes of social mobility and class.

 “I think the themes of this movie are very universal,” Adams told NME, discussing the film’s politics in regards to negative reviews.